-- The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted via the safeguarding@ashlyns.herts.sch.uk email address - When the DSL is absent, please contact school's Deputy DSL(s) via the safeguarding@ashlyns.herts.sch.uk email address - Please note that during weekend and holiday periods children's services and/or the police should be contacted in the event that a safeguarding issue arises
+- The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted via the safeguarding@ashlyns.herts.sch.uk email address.
+In the event of urgent issues please contact children's services and/or the police. - When the DSL is absent, please contact school's Deputy DSL(s) via the safequarding@ashlvns.herts.sch.uk email address - Please note that during weekend and holiday periods children's services and/or the police should be contacted in the event that a safeguarding issue arises